agroscope-ch/srppp/vignettes/joss/paper.md

-The Swiss Federal Office for Food Safety and Veterinary Medicine, which coordinates the registration of plant protection products in Switzerland, has noted and agreed to the open source development of this software package but accepts no responsibility for the correctness of any functionalities within.
+The Swiss Federal Office for Food Safety and Veterinary Medicine, which coordinates the registration of plant protection products in Switzerland, has noted the open source development of this software package, but accepts no responsibility for the correctness of any functionalities within.
 Further, they will not respond to queries regarding the package.
 Please note that there is no guarantee that the data contained in or read by this